tsmatz/azureml-tutorial/Readme.md

 Create new "Machine Learning services workspace" using [Azure Portal](https://portal.azure.com/) .
 Please make sure that **you must specify location (region) which supports NC-seriese (K80 GPU) virtual machines in workspace creation**, because workspace location is used when you create AML compute resources (virtual machines) in AML Python SDK.
 (See [here](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=virtual-machines) for supported regions.)

-## 3. Make Sure to Install ACI Provider in Your Azure Subscription
+## 3. [If Needed] Make Sure to Install ACI Provider in Your Azure Subscription

+If your subscription doesn't have ACI provider, please do the following.
+(AML SDK needs ACI provider.)

 - Remove azure-ml-admin-cli extension on VM as follows.
 (This extension is already installed on DSVM and prevents you from running ```az login``` command.)